Millennium Sapphire (MSTO) Price Reaches $0.17 on Major Exchanges

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Millennium Sapphire launched on December 4th, 2021.
+Millennium Sapphire’s launch date was December 4th, 2021.
 Millennium Sapphire’s total supply is 149,999,499 tokens.
-The official website for Millennium Sapphire is mstoken.art.
 Millennium Sapphire’s official message board is mstokensto.medium.com.
 Millennium Sapphire’s official Twitter account is @millenniumsapp and its Facebook page is accessible here.
+The official website for Millennium Sapphire is mstoken.art.

 The MS Token represents both fractionalized ownership in the Millennium Sapphire and future pro-rata share in the potential profits driven by NFTs.
 The NFT’s will be created in collaboration with studios and digital artists.